aahepburn/aahepburn/README.md

 # About Me

-Alexander is a data scientist and researcher specialising in natural language processing and causality.
+Alexander is a data scientist and researcher specialising in NLP, causality, and digital humanities.

 His interdisciplinary background allows him to serve as a bridge between STEM and non-technical professionals.